Musical Crossroads: Finding Kanye West's Influences in our Collections

 Many producers use influences and moments from the past to create brand new sounds and experiences.
-Dig through the crates on crates on crates of work by Kanye West, and there is a treasure trove of connections to many of the stories told throughout the Museum.
+Dig through the extensive work by Kanye West and discover a treasure trove of connections to many of the stories told throughout the Museum.